0drng/nyw/README.md

 Nyw allows you to declaratively manage packages across different operating systems and package managers using a simple JSONC configuration file.
 Instead of manually installing packages one by one, you describe your desired system state and nyw makes it happen.

+Most developers are familiar with the declarative approach to managing projects—using tools like Cargo.toml or package.json.
+So why not apply the same principle to your operating system configuration?
+This way, you can reliably rebuild your system exactly the way you want it, every time.

 ## Features

 ### Fully Supported Package Managers